-IASC sponsors two types of fellowships for graduate students: The Pre-Dissertation Fellowship and the Dissertation Fellowship.
-The Pre-Dissertation Fellowship supports students during their comprehensive examination and proposal-writing year.
-The Dissertation Fellowship supports students through the research and writing stages of their dissertations.
+The Doctoral Fellowship supports students through the research and writing stages of their dissertations.
 Both fellowships are awarded on the basis of demonstrated academic promise and how closely their scholarly interests fit with the Institute’s research priorities.
 Doctoral Fellowships carry a stipend of $25,000 per year.
 The fellow must be in residence during their fellowship and attend all Institute events.

 U.Va.
 Faculty Fellowships